What is tinnitus? Is it common?

 What causes tinnitus?

-There are many causes for subjective tinnitus, the noise only you can hear.
+There are many causes of tinnitus.
 Some causes are not minor such as ear wax.
 Tinnitus can also be a symptom of more serious middle ear problems such as infection, a hole in the eardrum, and middle ear fluid build up, or stiffening (otosclerosis) of the middle ear bones.

-Medical conditions such as allergy, high or low blood pressure (blood circulation problems), tumour, diabetes, thyroid problems, injury to the head and neck, and medications such as anti-inflammatories, antibiotics, sedatives/antidepressants, and aspirin can cause tinnitus.
+Medical conditions such as allergy, high or low blood pressure (blood circulation problems), tumour, diabetes, thyroid problems and injury to the head and neck.
+Medications such as anti-inflammatories, antibiotics, sedatives/antidepressants, and aspirin can cause tinnitus.

 What are the common causes according to age?

 For all ages: Most tinnitus comes from damage to the microscopic endings of the hearing nerve in the inner ear.
-The health of these nerve endings is important for acute hearing, and injury to them brings on hearing loss and often tinnitus.
+Exposure to loud noise, ear infections and certain medications can affect these nerve endings.

 If you’re older: Advancing age is generally accompanied by a certain amount of hearing nerve impairment and tinnitus.